HUM 101. The Human Experience. 4 Credits.

 HUM 408.
 Writing Across the Disciplines.
 3 Credits.

 This senior level course will provide students with an intensive writing experience that focuses on methods and strategies in the humanities, social sciences, and sciences.
 Students will gain an understanding of the theoretical underpinnings of the disciplines while they engage in the process of integrating disciplinary materials and writing tactics as well as formulating written responses to topics of current concern.
-Prerequisites: ENGL 120 or ENGL 125 or ENGL 130 and Junior/Senior standing.
+Prerequisite: ENGL 120 or ENGL 125 or ENGL 130 and Junior/Senior standing.
 F,S.